mattzshum/cs100-RShell/README.md

   * And class: Inherited class where objects represent a connector within a line of input and holds one command.
 Command will only execute if the previous command was a success.
   * Or class: Inherited class where objects represent a connector within a line of input and holds one command.
 Command will only execute if the previous command fails.
   * Semicolon class: Inherited class where objects represent a connector within a line of input and holds one command.
 Command will always execute regardless of the success or failure of the previous command.
 The first command in a list of commands is always from the Semicolon class.
+  * InputRedirect class : Inherited class of Connector which handles input to be redirected from a file.
+  * OutputRedirect class : Inherited class of Connector which handles output to be redirected to a file rather than standard output.
+  * DoubleOutput class : Inherited class of Connector which handles output to be redirected to a file rather than standard output while appending that output to a file.
+  * Pipe class : Inherited class of Connector which allows the redirection of one command/process into another command/process.
   * Rshell class: Leaf class to handle the parsing of commands and build the structural design of commands read in for execution.
 * unit_tests/
   * unit_test.cpp: Google testing framework